Stanley Brouwn: Works of the 1960s

+In the early 1960s, Brouwn produced his first works.
+These consisted of iron and wooden sculpture.
+He also used suspended polythene bags filled with garbage.
+Few of these early works have survived, as Brouwn destroyed most of them.

+Eventually, Brouwn began to consider the role of the audience in the development of artwork.
+One of his early works involved the dispersion of paper sheets across Amsterdam streets.
+The art that appeared upon the sheets resulted from the footprints of pedestrians and tire prints from cyclists.

-Brouwn produced his most well-known work in 1961, This Way Brouwn.
+Brouwn produced his most well-known work in 1961, this way brouwn.
 It was both a conceptual and performance art piece that consisted of Brouwn asking passers-by for directions, recording their responses on tape or encouraging them to draw their directions.
-Such drawings were stamped with text that read ‘This Way Brouwn’.
-"This Way Brouwn" was performed on several other occasions in the early 1960s.
+Such drawings were stamped with text that read ‘THIS WAY BROUWN’. this way brouwn was performed on several other occasions in the early 1960s.

 In the 1960s, conceptual art, as well as the Zero movement within the Netherlands was widespread.
 Brouwn, as a conceptual artist of the movement, had chosen distance and size as his artistic medium:"More and more people make long flights once or twice a year.
 The validity of the concept of distance is constantly being eroded.
 Distances are reloaded in my work, they get meaning again."Similarly, in a rare interview in 1964, Brouwn stated:"It is the search for the awareness we have of wide space and the discovery of the city before we discover space.
 With these events, I am trying to make something of what is going on to have an effect on the spectators in terms of an action".In 1964, at the Patio Gallery in Neu-Isenberg, an 'art-happening' occurred.
 Brouwn was seated upon a chair, placed atop a pedestal in the corner of the gallery with a polythene bag over his head.
 That same year, at the opening of the René Block Gallery, Brouwn asked guests directions through the streets of Berlin through a walkie-talkie.